-Chain of Ponds Walk is a 4km, grade 4 circuit hike located in the Trephina Gorge Nature Park, Northern Territory.
-The hike should take around 1.5 hrs to complete.
+Chain of Ponds Walk is a 4km, grade 4 circuit hike in the Trephina Gorge Nature Park, Northern Territory.
+This hike typically takes 1.5 hrs to complete.

 Warning